OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-X/ShineWiFi-X.md

 ### Electrical build

-The PCB is equipped with the follwing major functional parts
+The PCB is equipped with the following major functional parts

 * USB-to-Serial Converter
 * Linear voltage regulator